Introduction to Loans

 That is no news that loans have settled in our life for good.
 We turn to loans not only when we have financial difficulties or emergencies which require immediate cash infusion.
 We use loans in order to purchase homes and cars, make home improvements, get professional education, or start business, etc. In other words, loans make an integral part of our lives and make many important things more accessible.

 Loans come in a variety of names, depending on the intended use of money borrowed.
 The amount of loan you can borrow and the interest rates will basically depend on your age, your credit history and your monthly income.
 The loan agreement involves your consent to repay the principal of the loan, i.e. the amount that you borrowed, plus interest, i.e. the profit of the lender, in equal repayments.
 There are many types and subtypes of loans with a variety of rates and repayment track options, which meet the demands of nearly all groups of borrowers.
-For example, there are special loans for military personnel, typically having low interest rates or at the other end of the spectrum instant payday loans which command much higher rates.
+For example, there are special loans for military personnel, typically having low interest rates.
+Insurance should also be carefully considered, whether it is general buildings insurance or something more particular, like buy to let or landlord insurance or loss of rent cover. which command much higher rates.

 There is a loan type available for nearly every situation imaginable.
 First off, the loans are divided into two groups: secured and unsecured.
 A secured loan is any loan which requires the borrower to pledge some asset, like a car or a house, as collateral.
 It is done in order to decrease the lender's risk.
 The amount you will be able to borrow and the Annual Percentage Rate (APR) depend on your property value and your ability to repay the loan.
 If you fail to make payments and default on your loan obligation, you risk losing your assets.